Professors: Ronald Cameron; Peter S. Gottschalk; Elizabeth McAlister, Chair; Mary-Jane Rubenstein

 Thematic-Approach courses.
 Thematic approach courses examine specific problems, questions, or themes that intersect with the study of religion.
 These include gender, race, politics, sex, law, science, and colonialism.
 Thematic-approach courses may focus on one religious tradition or draw comparatively between traditions, but all are intended to provide tools for exploring and analyzing historical and contemporary phenomena.

-Method & Theory courses.
+Method and Theory courses.
 These courses review and critically analyze methods, theories, and strategies employed by scholars of religion.
-Method & Theory courses include the Department's Majors Colloquium in Religious Studies (RELI398) which is required of all majors and is to be taken in their junior year.
-The task of this course is to reflect upon the theoretical and methodological pluralism in the field of Religious Studies with the opportunity to apply these theories and methods to specific texts, concrete issues, or other cultural formations.
+Method and theory courses include the department's Majors Colloquium in Religious Studies (RELI398) is required of all majors and is to be taken in their junior year.
+The task of this course is to reflect upon the theoretical and methodological pluralism in the field of religious studies with the opportunity to apply these theories and methods to specific texts, concrete issues, or other cultural formations.

 All majors are required to take Introduction to the Study of Religion (RELI151), in which they must earn a grade of B- or better.
 This introductory course is taught every semester.
 Majors are required to take it before the end of their junior year.
 It is strongly encouraged that students take RELI151 in their first two years at Wesleyan.

-In order to complete a major in Religion, students are also required to take a minimum of 11 courses (10.25 credits) (with a maximum of 15.25, including thesis credits) numbered 200 or above.
+To complete a major in religion, students are also required to take a minimum of 11 courses (10.25 credits) (with a maximum of 15.25, including thesis credits) numbered 200 or above.

 - RELI151 Introduction to the Study of Religion, with a grade of B- or better